Pre-Law Academic Timeline for Undergraduates

 • Set up an account with the Law School Admission Council (LSAC).

 • Identify professors who may be able to write you a good letter of recommendation.

 • Attend the law school fair at The University of Scranton or a LSAC forum to get information about law schools.

 • Think about what you will write for your personal statement.

 • Begin preparing for the LSAT in the spring semester (plan your schedule accordingly).

-• Take the LSAT in the June prior to your senior year.
+• Take the LSAT in the summer prior to your senior year.

 • Sign up for LSAC's Credential Assembly Service (CAS) and submit transcripts (see here for more about CAS).

 • Refine the list of law schools in which you are interested once you have your LSAT score.

 • If you did not do as well as you liked on the LSAT in the summer, consider retaking the exam in September/October.

 • Line up your letters of recommendation well in advance of submitting your application.

 • Finish your personal statement and complete your application.
 For a checklist, see here.